Clinical and Anatomy Teaching Fellows

 The Role

-We are recruiting Clinical Teaching Fellows and Anatomy Teaching Fellows for our Newcastle, UK campus.
+We are recruiting for an Anatomy Teaching Fellow for our Newcastle, UK campus.

 This post is offered on a one-year fixed term contract commencing in August 2026.
 There is potential for a second year in the post, subject to satisfactory performance in the role.